kklzzcun/SecureSTATION-/The SecureSTATION .md

-# The SecureSTATION camera changes the accounts and passwords of administrators and users without authorization
+# The SecureSTATION has a vulnerability in unauthorized modification of user credentials

 ## Vulnerability Details